aminulsec/whatsapp-bomber/README.md

    - Enter your messege.

 9. **Pop-Up**:
-   - How Many Times e.g 10.
+   - How Many Times e.g 10. & Click on Send Button

 10. **BOOM ENJOY**:
    - Don't Forget to insipire me.